Skip to main content

 1. Input data placed in staging/

-4. Downstream actions read from upstream target/ folders
+4. Downstream actions read from target_data rows of their upstream actions

-Notice that filenames stay consistent across all stages.
-The source/ layer provides lineage tracking—you can trace any output back to its original staging file, which is essential for debugging and auditing.
+The source_guid field provides lineage tracking — you can trace any output record back to its original staging file, which is essential for debugging and auditing.

 Storage Backend